pubnub/pubnub-mcp-server/resources/sdk_docs/dart_channel-groups.md

 `
 ```

-Parameters
+Parameters:
-- group (String): Channel group to add the channels to.
+- group (String) — Channel group to add channels to.
-- channels (Set<String>): Channels to add.
+- channels (Set<String>) — Channels to add.
-- keyset (Keyset, optional): Override for the default keyset.
+- keyset (Keyset) — Override default keyset configuration.
-- using (String, optional): Keyset name from keysetStore to use for this call.
+- using (String) — Keyset name from keysetStore for this call.

 ### Sample code

+##### Reference code
+This example is a self-contained code snippet ready to be run.
+It includes necessary imports and executes methods with console logging.
+Use it as a reference when working with other examples in this document.

 ```
 1import 'package:pubnub/pubnub.dart';